preston/bibler-server/README.md

 # Updating The Static Sitemap

 	# Edit your config/sitemap.rb to point to your own URL.
     rake sitemap:refresh # Only do this with a fully-loaded database!
+It'll take a while.

 # Attribution